MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-modify-case-resolution-dialog.md

 ## Enable customizable dialog

-You must enable the Customizable dialog option to be able to make changes to your form.
-By default, the
+You must enable the Customizable dialog option to be able to make changes to your form. **Standard dialog** is the default option.

-> [!Note]

-> **Standard dialog** is the default option.

-To enable customizable dialog
+To enable customizable dialog:

 1. In Customer Service Hub, go to **Service Management**.